 You can talk to your study doctor about any questions or concerns you have about this study.
-Contact your study doctor [REDACTED]
+Contact your study doctor, [REDACTED] or his research associates, at [REDACTED]

-[REDACTED]

-[REDACTED]

 For questions about your rights while taking part in this study, call the UCSF Committee on Human Research (a group of people who review the research to protect your rights) at (415) 476-1814.